 About Our Testing Process

-The staff at Switchback Travel is no stranger to the saddle: We’ve been known to take our townies out on sunny summer spins, send it down steep and gnarly trails, and even embark on a bike pack epic through remote Mongolia.
+The staff at Switchback Travel is no stranger to the saddle: We’ve been known to take our townies out on sunny summer spins, send it down steep and gnarly trails, and even embark on an epic bike pack through remote Mongolia.
 This list of favorite bike lights has been a collaborative effort among Switchback staff since 2019, beginning with 17 lights picked by our bike-savvy former editor-in-chief, John Ellings, along with the help of experienced freelancers.
-Editor Maddie Downie has since inherited the guide and updated it with her 2024 favorites.
-Though Maddie grew up mountain biking on the dusty Colorado tracks, she now enjoys mellow gravel rides and cruising through the bike-enthusiastic town of Bellingham, Washington, on her commuter.
+Editor Maddie Downie and contributor Paul Kalifatidi took on the guide in 2024.
+Both Maddie and Paul are based in the bike-enthusiastic town of Bellingham, Washington and enjoy peddling in their own ways: Paul on the muddy single-tracks at Galbraith Mountain and Maddie on the streets and mellow gravel trails.

 Though small and often overshadowed by “more fun” biking gear like backpacks and shoes, having a reliable bike light is essential to seeing and being seen on the trail or road.
 Whether you're looking for a simple light that can illuminate your commute to and from work or a burly design that can keep up with your post-work trail rides, this list runs the gamut and includes our go-to's for all kinds of riders.
 When taking these lights for a spin, we're sure to take notes on all the important details, from optics quality and brightness settings to battery life and charge time.
 We also care about their user-friendliness— both mid-ride and after dismount— and that they hold up for all your future jaunts.
 We're always keeping our eye on the market for any new or updated models that pique our interest, so we'll be sure to update this list when we find a new favorite.